 There’s an increasingly widespread— and extremely important— ingredient in our global food system…It’s not a new nutrient.
 Not a preservative.
 Not a new flavoring.
 Not a new GMO.

-In today’s global agricultural system, we are collecting, sorting, analyzing, and acting on an incredible array of different, previously unimagined or inaccessible types of data.
-This data mining is now integral in the universal effort to improve the quantity, quality, and sustainability of our food supply—now and into the future.
+In today’s global agricultural system, we are collecting, sorting, analyzing, and acting on data.
+Data mining is now integral in the universal effort to improve the quantity, quality, and sustainability of our food supply—now and into the future.

 Feeding the world while protecting the environment is a science— a data-driven science.
 Data allows us to find practical solutions that deliver better results across every segment of the food chain.
 While the role of data and intelligent data management may seem to be invisible to most of us, it is essential to assuring that today’s consumers—and future generations—don’t just eat, but thrive.

 Intelligent, innovative data management is already a critical core competency in feeding animals and people with wholesome, safe, and affordable food.

 Statistics on the amount of data being created every day is mind-boggling

 Many data science experts support the notion that we risk “drowning in data,” when what we really want to do is “swim in knowledge.”
 Data scientist Abdelbarre Chafik highlights that every day, more than 2.5 quintillion bytes of data are created.
 (That is 2,500,000,000,000,000,000 bytes!)

 More data was created in the last two years than the previous 5,000 years of humanity.
 In 2017, we will create even more data in one year alone, creating more challenges around consuming that data to make strategic and tactical decisions.
 Yet, recent research has found that less than 0.5 percent of that data is actually being analyzed for operational decision making.

 Bits and Bytes and the Agricultural Sector